NBISweden/Rcourse/vt17/exercise/Vectors.md

 vectors, lists, matrixes and data frames.
 We will in this exercise work only with vectors.

-The most basic data structure in R are vectors.
+Vectors are the most basic data structure in R and even single entry data are stored as vectors.
 Vectors are 1-dimensional data structures that contain only one type of data (eg. all entries must have the same mode).
 To create a vector in R one can use the function `c()` (concatenate or combine) as seen below.
 This example will create a vector named example.vector with 3 entries in it.

     example.vector <- c(10, 20, 30)